jeremyforan/go-observer-pattern/README.md

 func main() {

-	// Create a non-blocking publisher with string events publisher := go_observer_pattern.NewNonBlockingPublisher[UniqueNoticeType]()
+	// Create a non-blocking publisher with UniqueNoticeType as the event type publisher := go_observer_pattern.NewNonBlockingPublisher[UniqueNoticeType]()

 	// Optionally, set a logger to capture publisher events.
-By default, slog.DiscardHandler is used. publisher.SetLogger(slog.Default())
+	// By default, slog.DiscardHandler is used.
+	publisher.SetLogger(slog.Default())

 	//Start returns the channel that can be used to publish events